MaterDev/OpenPair_Beta/README.md

->The best way to view this repository is to clone locally and view in VSCode using the [**Markdown All in One**](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) plugin.
+>The best way to view and edit this repository is to clone locally and view in VSCode using the [**Markdown All in One**](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) plugin.

 ---